-Seriously, what could be better than a homemade loaf of roasted garlic parmesan sourdough bread?
+Seriously, what could be better than a homemade loaf of Roasted Garlic Parmesan Sourdough bread?
 This recipe makes one big sourdough-meets-garlic-bread loaf, with a crispy crackling cheese crust and plenty of garlic flavor throughout.

 The loaf is loaded with whole melty cloves of roasted garlic and a fair amount of freshly grated parmesan.
 It’s intensely savory, a little salty, and a lot satisfying.